enricoberg/Java-Magazines/README.md

 pom.xml is an XML file that contains information about the project and configuration details used by Maven to build the project.

 ### Building
+##### Build with IDE
-To compile and run the application you need an IDE, I personally use [IntelliJ IDEA.](https://www.jetbrains.com/idea/download/?section=windows)
+To compile and run the application I personally use an IDE for simplicity, specifically  [IntelliJ IDEA.](https://www.jetbrains.com/idea/download/?section=windows)
 To import a Maven project from IntelliJ you can follow [this detailed guide.](https://www.jetbrains.com/guide/java/tutorials/working-with-maven/importing-a-project/)
 To create the JAR file from within the project,
 ```xml